 There are currently more than 44,000 (44,127) households on the NSW Housing Register, including 5,801 priority applications.

 In the Inner City, the expected waiting time for a studio/1-bedroom property is 5 to 10 years.
 A 2-bedroom property is 10+ years.
 626 people are on the waiting list and 267 of those are priority applications.

 In NSW, less than 1% of all private rentals in Sydney are affordable for people on income support (across Australia about 6% of properties were affordable).

 The role of Wesley Mission

-Wesley Mission is committed to working with the City of Sydney to help meet this need by providing 74 environmentally sustainable units of single and double bed studios plus four-bedroom units that can accommodate a group or family in the inner city suburb of Glebe.
+Wesley Mission is committed to working with the City of Sydney to help meet this need by providing 42 self-contained apartments with a total of 79 bedrooms including a mix of one, two, three and four-bedroom configurations that can accommodate singles, a couple or family group in Glebe.

-These proposed well-appointed private units will be complemented by a number of communal areas including a café with partially open courtyard.
+These proposed well-appointed private units will be complemented by a number of communal areas including a partially open courtyard and a rooftop garden.

 Located in Sydney’s inner west, Glebe offers a great location to provide affordable housing to help address the existing gap with easy access to employment, education and public transport.